1. Arrive early and get ready for your hearing to start

-The Board member will usually call your case with the Board file number and the address of your rental unit, but not your name.
+When you check in, the moderator or LTB member might give you a docket number.
+Write this number down.
+The LTB member will usually call your case with your docket number and the address of your rental unit but not your name.

-The Board member should then ask if anyone has any “preliminary matters” that they want to bring up.
-These are things that need to be dealt with before the hearing can start.
-If you, or your landlord, want the hearing to be changed to another date, this is the time to ask.
+The LTB member should ask if anyone has any preliminary issues that they want to bring up.
+Preliminary issues are things that need to be dealt with before the hearing can start.
+For example, you might want to:

 If you don’t understand something

-If you are representing yourself at your hearing and you don't understand something that either the Board member or your landlord says, ask them to explain.
-If you feel that they are rushing, ask them to slow down.
+If you're representing yourself at your hearing and you don't understand something that the LTB member or your landlord says, ask them to explain.
+If you feel that they are going too fast and you find it hard to follow, ask them to slow down.

-However, the Board member cannot give you legal advice or tell you how to present your case.
+The LTB member can't give you legal advice or tell you how to present your case.

 Try to take notes about everything that your witnesses, your landlord, or your landlord's witnesses say in the hearing.
-And make notes if the Board member skips anything in the process.
+Be sure to write down if the LTB member skips anything in the process or stops you from speaking or asking questions.
 The next 3 steps explain how the hearing process should go.

-Taking notes is important in case you don't like the decision the Board makes and want to get advice on reviewing or appealing the decision.
-Sometimes it can be difficult to take notes during the hearing.
-It might be helpful to bring a friend or family member with you to take notes.
+Taking notes is important in case there are mistakes in the LTB member's decision and you want to get advice on reviewing or appealing that decision.
+It can be hard to take notes during the hearing, so you may want to have a friend or family member with you to take notes.